The Kona Pacific Team

 Heather Baraka is the Special Education Inclusion Teacher for Grades 5 through 8.
 She is also our Student Services Coordinator.
 Her biosketch will be coming soon.

-Shahrazad Ahmed joined KPPCS in 2020 as our Special Education 1-on-1 Teacher.
-Her biosketch will be coming soon.
+Our Special Education EA's biosketch will be coming soon.

 Administration & Support Staff

 Amber Herres is the Executive Director of Kona Pacific Public Charter School.
 Amber joined Kona Pacific in 2021.
 Her full biosketch will be coming soon.

 Melissa Miller is our School Receptionist.
 Melissa joined Kona Pacific as our Nutrition Coordinator.
 Her biosketch will be coming soon.

 Jen Brant is our Student Records Coordinator.
 Jen joined Kona Pacific Public Charter School in June, 2020.
 Jennifer has a Bachelor's degree in Classics from Newcomb College, Tulane University in New Orleans, and a Masters degree in Religious Studies specializing in Biblical Archeology from the University of South Florida.
 Jennifer has over 29 years of Operations/IT experience working for several large international banks such as J.P.
 Morgan Chase, PricewaterhouseCoopers and HSBC.
 She is a member of the U.S. Masters Women's Freediving Team and has competed as well as judged at the international level, with her deepest dive so far being over 54 meters / 179 feet (over 17 stories!).
 Jen is passionate about organization, accuracy and transparency, utilizing her IT and database skills to support the school's needs.